AlexVCaron/voxsim/documentation/_cache/architecture.rst

 Aside from this, a runner class is provided to connect the flow of information from the factories to the **C++** applications handling the actual processing.

-For more information, the reader is refered to the :ref:`api_head_anchor` section of this documentation.
+For more information, the reader is refered to the :doc:`api` section of this documentation.

 Portability and Cross-Platform